You are here

 Joseph Petek studied Philosophy of Religion at the University of Chicago, and is currently pursuing a Ph.D. in Process Studies at Claremont School of Theology.
 He is the lead Assistant Editor for the Whitehead Research Project, and has recently begun coordinating WRP’s conferences.
 He is also a Writing Associate at Claremont School of Theology’s Writing Center and the English Coordinator for the Balkan Journal of Philosophy.
 His interests include Whiteheadian process thought, pragmatism, post-structuralism, philosophy of language, philosophy of death and personal identity, and the theology of Teilhard.

-John Becker is a Ph.D. student in Comparative Theology and Philosophy at Claremont School of Theology and a Research Fellow with the Institute for the Postmodern Development of China.
-He holds both an MA and BA in history from California State Polytechnic University, Pomona.
+John Becker holds a PhD in comparative theology and philosophy from CST and is a Research Fellow with the Institute for the Postmodern Development of China.
+He additionally holds both an MA and BA in history from California State Polytechnic University, Pomona.
 His research interests are broad including comparative religion & theology, process philosophy, religious epistemology, Buddhist philosophy, pragmatism, metaphysics of ecology, history of ideas, and pluralism.

 Chase Kirkham is a PhD student in the History of Christianity and Religions of North America program at Claremont Graduate University.
 He holds an MA in history from Utah State University and a BA in English from the University of Utah.
 His research interests include antebellum American religions, Christian origins, the Johannine corpus, and religious conceptions of time.